maipbui/BookZ/README.md

 npm install
 ```

-6. Runs the app in the development mode.
+6. Run the app in the development mode.

 ```shell
 npm start